Troubleshooting

 The Cisco Product Security Incident Response Team (PSIRT) published the security advisory cisco-sa-20190215-runc which describes a high-severity vulnerability in Docker.
 Read the entire PSIRT team advisory for a full explanation of the vulnerability.

-This vulnerability impacts all CDO customers:
+This vulnerability impacts all Security Cloud Control customers:

 • Customers using an SDC deployed on-premise need to upgrade their SDC host to use the latest Docker version.
 They can do so by using the following instructions:

-Updating a CDO-Standard SDC Host
+Updating a Security Cloud Control-Standard SDC Host

 Procedure